-Proposed revisions to the National Register of Historic Places would substantially impact how historic resources are nominated and determined eligible.
+On July 28, 2021, the National Park Service withdrew the proposed changes to the National Register of Historic Places that would have substantially impacted how historic resources are nominated and determined eligible.

-The Conservancy opposes this action as it would severely undermine the effectiveness and purpose of the National Register, the nation’s leading tool to recognize the built environment and heritage of this country.
-The revisions are harmful and counterintuitive to historic preservation both in policy and in practice.
+The Conservancy opposed this action as it would have severely undermined the effectiveness and purpose of the National Register, the nation’s leading tool to recognize the built environment and heritage of this country.
+These revisions were harmful and counterintuitive to historic preservation both in policy and in practice.

-The rationale for making these revisions is unclear, as the National Register program has been a mainstay of the National Park Service’s work for more than fifty years.
+The rationale for implementing the 2016 revisions was unclear, as the National Register program has been a mainstay of the National Park Service’s work for more than fifty years.
 Limiting its use, application, and ability to help direct much-needed financial reinvestment (through Federal tax credits) into local communities is a mistake.

-While the stated intent is to bring regulations current with recent amendments to the National Historic Preservation Act (NHPA), the revisions will instead inject a great deal of mistrust and potential abuses into the National Register process, and unnecessarily politicize an otherwise effective tool.
+While the stated intent was to bring regulations current with recent amendments to the National Historic Preservation Act (NHPA), the revisions would have instead injected a great deal of mistrust and potential abuses into the National Register process, and unnecessarily politicize an otherwise effective tool.

-The revisions call for replacing the current counting of one vote per property owner.
+The revisions called for replacing the current counting of one vote per property owner.
 Changing the rules for owner objections to nominations will jeopardize the listing of new historic districts.
-Because most projects using historic tax credits occur in National Register historic districts, a lack of new historic districts would restrict the use of historic tax credits.
+Because most projects using historic tax credits occur in National Register historic districts, a lack of new historic districts would have restricted the use of historic tax credits.

-Under the proposed changes the federal agency, not the Keeper of the National Register, will have the ultimate say on the eligibility of a property under its jurisdiction, thereby preventing consultation on a project.
-This will also eliminate any appeal process if all decisions rest with federal agencies that are generally not equipped and/or qualified to take on this level of expertise and role.
+Under the proposed changes the federal agency, not the Keeper of the National Register, would have the ultimate say on the eligibility of a property under its jurisdiction, thereby preventing consultation on a project.
+This would have also eliminated any appeal process if all decisions rest with federal agencies that are generally not equipped and/or qualified to take on this level of expertise and role.

-Given the potential adverse impacts of these proposed revisions on current and future generations, the Conservancy strongly recommends a thorough vetting process and consultation with various preservation partners before proceeding further.
+Given the potential adverse impacts of these proposed revisions on current and future generations, the Conservancy strongly recommended a thorough vetting process and consultation with various preservation partners before proceeding further.